 Depending on which sides of the city you want to stay in, there 3 international airports – John F. Kennedy International Airport (JFK) in Southern Queens, Newark Liberty International Airport (EWR) in New Jersey, and LaGuardia Airport (LGA) in Northern Queens.
 At least 6 flights serving from London to New York everyday.

-Millions of visitors comes to this city every year, during the peak season accommodation price becomes expensive and makes it difficult to find a suitable accommodation to stay.
-New York can divided into several districts and these districts usually determine the range of hotel fees you are going to encounter.
+Millions of visitors come to this city every year, during the peak season accommodation price becomes expensive and makes it difficult to find suitable accommodation to stay.
+New York can be divided into several districts and these districts usually determine the range of hotel fees you are going to encounter.
 Where to stay in this city will depend on your preferences, budgets and the activities you want to do or places you want to visit.

-Subway system is complemented with deeply connected public bus service classified as local or express.
+The subway system is complemented with deeply connected public bus service classified as local or express.
 Routes from some of the busier areas of Manhattan to the outer boroughs are served by express.
 A bus stop can be easily found in every corner of the city, which is clearly marked with blue signs and sometimes with shelters.

 The fare for a subway or local bus ride is $2.75.
 The fare for an express bus ride is $6.50.
 Up to three children 44 inches tall and under ride for free on subways and local buses when accompanied by a fare-paying adult.
 Infants (under two years of age) ride express buses free if the child sits on the lap of the accompanying adult.

-The MetroCard is an easier way to pay for buses and subways, can be recharged it at anytime.
+The MetroCard is an easier way to pay for buses and subways, can be recharged it at any time.
 It will allow you to transfer for free to other bus or subway services within two hours of your first fare.
 A $1.00 fee applies to buy a new MetroCard.
-If you are thinking of using public transportation through out your trips to New York, it will be cost effective buying a 7 or 30 days unlimited pass.
+If you are thinking of using public transportation throughout your trips to New York, it will be cost effective buying a 7 or 30 days unlimited pass.

-Yellow taxi’s fares starting at $2.50, and then increasing as time and distance passes.
+Yellow taxi’s fares starting at $2.50 and then increasing as time and distance passes.
 Yellow Taxis can be paid with cash as well as with credit or debit card.